jetsonhacks/installLibrealsense/UVCKernelPatches/README.md

-This directory contains patches for L4T 21.4 on the NVIDIA Jetson TK1 to support Intel Realsense cameras.
+This directory contains patches for L4T 21.4 on the NVIDIA Jetson TK1 to support Intel RealSense cameras.
 You will need to build a new kernel.
 Please read through this document before altering your system.

 This document assumes that you know how to build a kernel for the TK1, similar to the instructions at: